-Jamie Quatro's debut collection, I Want To Show You More (Grove Press), was a New York Times Notable Book, NPR Best Book of 2013, Indie Next pick, O, The Oprah Magazine summer reading pick, and New York Times Editors’ Choice.
-The collection was named a Top Ten Book of 2013 by Dwight Garner in the New York Times, a Favorite Book of 2013 by James Wood in The New Yorker, and was a finalist for the Los Angeles Times Art Seidenbaum Award for First Fiction, the Georgia Townsend Fiction Prize, and the National Book Critics Circle John Leonard Prize.
+Quatro's debut collection, I Want To Show You More, was a New York Times Notable Book, an NPR Best Book of 2013, and was chosen as a favorite book of 2013 by James Wood in The New Yorker.
+The collection was a finalist for the Los Angeles Times Art Seidenbaum Award for First Fiction, the Georgia Townsend Fiction Prize, and the National Book Critics Circle John Leonard Prize.

 A contributing editor at Oxford American, Quatro’s work has appeared in Tin House, Ploughshares, VQR, Kenyon Review, McSweeney’s, and elsewhere.
 Her stories are anthologized in the O.Henry Prize Stories 2013, The Story and Its Writer, the Norton Anthology Mix, and the 2018 Pushcart Prize Anthology.
 She holds an MA in English from the College of William and Mary, and an MFA in Fiction from the Bennington College Writing Seminars.
 A Visiting Professor in the Sewanee School of Letters MFA program, she lives with her husband and four children in Chattanooga, Tennessee.